 One of the newest trends in PR and media outreach is influencer marketing.
 If you’re scratching your head wondering what it is, you’re not alone!
 However, social media influencers can be the difference between reaching a broad audience or making no impact.

 What do social media influencers do?

 Social media influencers are often people with a lot of followers on platforms such as Facebook, Twitter, and Instagram.
 They frequently partner with brands to showcase new products and services.
 The most successful influencers are entrepreneurial-minded, driven to succeed, and communicate well with others.

 Did you know that 70% of teenagers trust influencers over celebrities?
 Women are one of the biggest demographics a company wants to reach, and 86% of them buy products over social media.
 You can see more valuable influencer statistics from the Digital Marketing Institute here.

 For a PR campaign, devised around social media influencers, it is crucial to strategise.
 There are many factors in addition to the number of followers to be considered.

 Here’s how to strategise the right PR plan when working with influencers:

 If you want to increase the chances of success, it is essential to focus on a particular audience.
 Look at some of your favourite influencers, and you’ll see that they stick to a specific demographic.
 The important thing to remember is that each audience has different needs, and by focusing on one, you can communicate with them effectively.

-For example, at SYNC when we helped organise the CNY media luncheon for Millenia Walk last year, we sought out some of the most-relevant food bloggers in Singapore.
-However, for the launch of ST Signature Chinatown- a co-living property, we collaborated with lifestyle-based influencers to make sure we are reaching to the right kind of audiences.
+For example, at SYNC when we helped organise the CNY media luncheon for Millenia Walk last year, we sought out some of the most relevant food bloggers in Singapore.
+However, for the launch of ST Signature Chinatown- a co-living property, we collaborated with lifestyle-based influencers to make sure we are reaching the right kind of audience.